core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <!--
 TODO DISCUSS Decide on this section

-   Also, as based on Section 1.2.2 of RFC 6690, I'd realistically expect to have located by /.well-known/core certainly the topic collection resources and MAYBE the topic resources (and likely limited only to "perpetual", hence well-known topics).
+   Also, as based on {{ection 1.2.2 of RFC6690}}, I'd realistically expect to have located by /.well-known/core certainly the topic collection resources and MAYBE the topic resources (and likely limited only to "perpetual", hence well-known topics).

    Instead, I'd expect to discover the links to the topic resources mostly by GET/FETCH accessing the topic collection resource.